 We educate children to be responsible and safe when using technology.
 We have a dedicated e-safety unit of work for each year group, and regularly reinforce the principles in all subjects.
 This helps ensure pupils remain safe when making the most of all that the internet and other technologies have to offer.

 We make good use of technology, based on our philosophy that it should be effective, meaningful and engaging.
-Resources include a dedicated ICT suite, a music technology room and bookable laptops and iPads.
-All classrooms are equipped with SMART boards, PCs and inspiration station iPads.
-Staff can access the school Wi-Fi (with age appropriate filtering) and we use SharePoint as our Virtual Learning Environment.
+Resources include two dedicated ICT suites and bookable Chromebooks and iPads.
+All classrooms are equipped with SMART boards and PCs.
+Staff utilise school wi-fi and we use SharePoint as our virtual learning environment.

 - Learning journey

 Pupils work through a range of projects in a dedicated computing lesson each week.

 In Year 3 pupils begin by consolidating the basics of Microsoft Office and start to develop other uses of the computer, for example creating cartoons and developing their coding skills.

 The Year 4 curriculum uses project-based learning to develop skills such as stop motion animation and graphic design.

 By Year 5, pupils are really getting to grips with coding using Scratch and Hopscotch, and have been introduced to key programming concepts.

 By the end of Year 6, they have a confident understanding of the fundamentals of coding and are beginning to explore text-based programming language.
-These skills are applied to physical challenges using Spheros and Micro:Bits.
+These skills are applied to physical challenges using Micro:Bits.

 - Beyond the classroom